Steel skeleton completed at 4 World Trade Center

-NEW YORK (Reuters) - Construction workers at 4 World Trade Center in New York hoisted and placed the final beam for the building’s steel skeleton on Monday, keeping the structure on track to be the first to open at the site since the September 11 attacks brought down the twin towers.
+NEW YORK, June 25 (Reuters) - Construction workers at 4 World Trade Center in New York hoisted and placed the final beam for the building’s steel skeleton on Monday, keeping the structure on track to be the first to open at the site since the Sept.
+11 attacks brought down the twin towers.

 Four World Trade Center is scheduled to open in the fall of 2013.
 Construction began in 2008.